NJDEP Oil Tank Grant Frequently Asked Questions

 A: We know that oil tank remediation is an unexpected and costly expense for homeowners.
 Since each situation is unique, Curren Environmental will sit down with you and review all options to address your tank cleanup project.
 We offer discounted and flexible options to address your situation.
 Curren has more than 20 years experience in tank removals and cleaning, soil and ground water testing and remediation activities.

-If you have any additional specific questions regarding the UST Fund or oil tank remediation questions, please call (856) 858-9509.
+If you have any additional specific questions regarding the UST Fund or oil tank remediation, please call Monday to Friday between 8:00 am and 5:00 pm EST.